EaterLabs/gophor/README.md

 - User supplied footer text appended to gophermaps and directory listings.

 - File remapping support via regex, of format:

   `/virtual/file -> /actual/file`

   e.g. scripts within `cgi-bin` to the root directory:
   `/(?P<script>[^/]+) -> /cgi-bin/$script`

-  Entries are parsed and compiled in order, so higher entries on the list are matched against first.
+  Entries are parsed, compiled, and so matched-against in order.

 - Separate system and access logging with output and formatting options.